jimjkelly/rytest/README.md

 We wanted to thank the Astral team for providing a great example of how to manage a lot of the scaffold around a Rust/Python project, which has alllowed us to focus on the core of rytest.

+### WTF

+okay so right now trying to figure out how to run tests for the plugin and update

+steps:

+- maturin develop
+- uv sync?

+doesn't seem to work

+- maturin develop --uv

+and I added a think to my pyproject.toml to rebuild when it detects changes

+uv run pytest pytest_plugin/tests --collect-only -vvv